NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 2. Enable optional RAPIDS Accelerator related parameters based on your setup.

    Enabling optional parameters may allow more operations to run on the GPU but please understand the meaning and risk of above parameters before enabling it.
-Please refer to [configs doc](../configs.md) for details of RAPIDS Accelerator parameters.
+Please refer to the [configuration documentation](../configs.md) for details of RAPIDS Accelerator parameters.

    For example, if your jobs have `double`, `float` and `decimal` operators together with some Scala UDFs, you can set the following parameters: